 Employment Regime

-The general principles and legal rules applicable to individual and collective subordinate employment relationships, in respect of remunerated work done by hired employees, are defined on the Law no.23/2007, of 1 August 2007.
+The general principles and legal rules applicable to individual and collective subordinate employment relationships, in respect of remunerated work done by hired employees, are defined on the Employment Law (Law no. 13/2023, of 25 August).
+The Employment Law has been enacted on 25 August 2023, but shall only enter into force on 21 February 2024.

-The Law provides for the employment of foreign workers by Mozambican employers or employers established in Mozambique.
+The Employment Law sets the rules applicable to employment of foreign workers by Mozambican employers or employers established in Mozambique.

 Work performed by foreigners under employment contracts in Mozambique is governed by the principle of equality.
 However, when there are substantial grounds to do so, the Mozambican state may still reserve the performance of certain activities for Mozambican citizens.